snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 cars["annual_mileage"].fillna(cars["annual_mileage"].mean(), inplace=True)
 print("\nAfter Filling Missing Values:\n", cars.isnull().sum())
 ```
+- `isnull().sum()`: Counts missing values for each column.
+- `fillna(mean)`: Fills missing values with the column's mean, preserving the dataset's overall distribution.

 ## Visualizing the Distribution of Target Variable

 Purpose: To understand the balance of the target variable (e.g., the class distribution of "outcome").

 Why: Imbalanced classes can skew the model toward predicting the majority class, leading to poor performance on the minority class.
 By visualizing the distribution, we can assess whether techniques like oversampling, undersampling, or weighted modeling are needed to handle class imbalance.\

 Findings:
 After visualizing the target variable, the plot shows that the "outcome" is balanced (both classes have a roughly equal number of observations).
 This suggests that we do not need to apply class balancing techniques at this stage, as the data distribution supports unbiased training.

 ```python